learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 <b> 3) Drop Duplicates

 It looks like there are duplicates.
-Get rid of them by dropping duplicate rows.</b>
+Get rid of them by dropping duplicate rows.
+After you have dropped them, see how many rows are remaining.</b>

 ```python